 The Comprehensive Emergency Management Plan (CEMP) will be reviewed annually and will be updated and revised as appropriate.
-Plan changes, updates, and revisions are the responsibility of the Director of Emergency Preparedness who will ensure that any plan changes are distributed accordingly.
+Plan changes, updates, and revisions are the responsibility of the Assistant Vice Provost - Emergency Management who will ensure that any plan changes are distributed accordingly.